 Whether you are thinking about having a baby, just found out you are pregnant, or are pregnant with your third child, prenatal care and quality obstetric services are important .
 Prenatal care involves the care and services you receive while pregnant.
-Located in Katy, TX , Dr. Jenkins and Dr. Falae of Jenkins Obstetrics, Gynecology & Reproductive Medicine offer comprehensive obstetric care.
+Located in Katy, TX , Drs Jenkins, Roy, Ramirez and Ikwuagwu of Jenkins Obstetrics, Gynecology & Reproductive Medicine offer comprehensive obstetric care.

 Quality prenatal care is important for the baby’s health as well as the mother’s.
 Studies have shown that mothers who receive prenatal care are more likely to deliver a healthy baby.
 Obstetricians can identify potential problems early, which allow the mother and baby to receive the appropriate treatment sooner.
 The medical team can provide expectant mothers with education and tips for a smooth, healthy pregnancy, labor, and delivery .